 Groundwater sampling events were conducted by Cleco approved contract personnel in accordance with applicable portions of §257.93.
-Semi-annual detection monitoring sampling events were conducted in April and October 2018, while additional voluntary baseline sampling events were conducted in January and August 2018.

-It is noted that due to flooding of the Red River during the spring of 2018, flood waters inundated monitoring well W-24.
-Redevelopment activities were initiated at W-24 prior to the April 2018 sampling event to ensure that representative groundwater could be purged and sampled.
+Semi-annual detection monitoring sampling events were conducted in April and September 2020.
+It is noted that due to flooding of the Red River during the spring of 2020, flood waters saturated the ground to the east of the Bottom Ash and Fly Ash Ponds.
+Risers were installed to prevent inundation of flood waters into the monitoring wells.
+Additionally, the staff gauges in the Bottom Ash and Fly Ash Ponds were destroyed due to the passage of a nearby hurricane in August.
+Replacement gauges are anticipated to be installed and surveyed prior to the next semi-annual sampling event.

-Prior to purging and sampling activities, the depth-to-water below the top of each well casing was measured and recorded prior to purging each well during each sampling event.
+The depth-to-water below the top of each well casing was measured and recorded prior to purging each well during each sampling event.
 Water levels were measured to the nearest 0.01 foot from the top of casing using an electronic water level indicator.
 Total depth of each well was also measured to confirm that the screened interval was open to groundwater flow.
 Water level measurements were recorded in groundwater sampling forms.
 The water level measurements were subtracted from the top of casing elevations to obtain the groundwater elevations.

 Groundwater purging and sampling activities were conducted using electric submersible pumps.
 These activities were conducted in accordance with applicable portions of Sections 6.1, 6.2, 6.3 and 8.1.4 of the Standard Guide for Sampling Groundwater Monitoring Wells (ASTM International, Publication D4448).
 Non-dedicated sampling equipment which came into contact with groundwater samples was decontaminated prior to sampling each well to reduce the potential for cross-contamination.
 Groundwater samples were collected by filling the sample containers directly from the disposable tubing connected to the pump or from a disposable bailer.
 Care was taken to minimize agitation of the samples.
 Samples were placed in laboratory-provided plastic containers with appropriate preservatives, per Section 9 of ASTM D4448.
-Samples were properly preserved on ice in the field and shipped to Pace Analytical Services, LLC of St. Rose, Louisiana, for analysis of the CCR groundwater detection monitoring parameters by the following methods: chloride, fluoride and sulfate by 300.0; total dissolved solids by 2540C; and metals by 6020.
+Samples were properly preserved on ice in the field and shipped to Pace Analytical Services, LLC of St. Rose, Louisiana and/or Eurofins TestAmerica of

+Pensacola, Florida, for analysis of the CCR groundwater detection monitoring parameters by the following methods: chloride, fluoride and sulfate by 300.0; total dissolved solids by 2540C; and metals by 6020.
 Full chain-of-custody protocols were observed during sample collection, transportation, and analysis.
 Sample shipment/transport procedures were conducted per Sections 9.9 through 9.11 of ASTM D4448.